Franco Escobar: Los Angeles FC

 On 12 December 2021, Atlanta traded Escobar to Los Angeles FC in exchange for $600,000 in General Allocation Money.
 He made his LAFC debut on 26 February, playing the full match in a 3–0 win over the Colorado Rapids in the opening game of the season.
 On 6 March, LAFC drew 1–1 with the Portland Timbers, Escobar was forced off 13 minutes into the game with a calf injury that would keep him out for 6 games.
 He scored his first goal for LAFC on 7 May, his second game back from the injury, to give LAFC a 2–2 draw with the Philadelphia Union.
 Escobar missed another 4 MLS games plus an Open Cup game in May due to his calf.
 He also missed 3 games due to a concussion at the end of the season.
 Escobar ended the season with 1 goal and 1 assist in 19 regular season appearances, helping LAFC win the Supporters' Shield.
-He made just one appearance in the playoffs, coming on as a late sub in a 3–0 win over Austin FC in the Conference Finals.
+He made just one appearance in the playoffs, coming on as a late sub in a 3–0 win over Austin FC in the conference final.
 LAFC would go onto win MLS Cup 2022 3–0 on penalties against Philadelphia.

 Escobar's contract expired following the 2022 season.

 Houston Dynamo

 On 12 January 2023, Escobar signed with the Houston Dynamo.
+Houston declined his contract option following the 2025 season.